 Writing down your debts can feel a little scary, but it’s incredibly important.
 In this area it’s a good idea to include the minimum monthly payment for each debt, unless you are capable of paying more (which you always should!).

-Credit Card Payments (split this up for each card you have)
+Credit Card Payments (split this up for each of the credit cards you have)

 Budget Categories for Savings